John's nerd corner

 Review Score Philosophy

 In the first place, anytime a review has a score attached, the internet can't handle it very well.
 Most people just have a reaction to the number and ignore the actual content of the review.
+Look at the comments on any review of a super-popular release from theneedledrop or IGN.com and you'll see what I mean.
+People skip to the number, and most likely if it's not high enough, they'll start complaining.

 It does seem like many people see scores as being similar to a grade in school, and thus they see anything less than a 90% as unacceptable.